 There was one fateful day that I remember specifically, when my partner and I were out for a meal, I was having an awful day, and his younger brother calls him and asks if he can install Life Is Strange on my partner’s PlayStation.
 After agreeing and hanging up the phone, he said I would like the game, and he explained the plot a little bit (keep in mind that my partner is probably the last person you would ever go to when wanting to talk about Life Is Strange because he really does not like the game, but he tried his best to be indifferent about it.
 I could tell that his was part of his “you should play the PlayStation more” plan, so I went along with it.
 And that, ladies and gentleman, is the reason we are here today.

 From then, I completed Life Is Strange (at least three times), played Life Is Strange: Before The Storm, adored Life Is Strange 2, and then miraculously discovered that there are more games that I might like.
 In the space of 3 months, I had around 6 favourite games.
 I went through a phase where every single new game I played became my favourite.
-For the past year, Persona 5 has been my favourite game (yes, I am very excited for Royal and Scramble).
-I’ve played games like Until Dawn, The Witcher, Red Dead Redemption 2.
+For the past few years, Persona 5 has been my favourite game (I’m using Persona 5 as an umbrella term to include Royal and Strikers).
+I’ve played games like Until Dawn, The Witcher 3, Red Dead Redemption 2.
 If I am not doing work for University, I am playing games.

 Thank you for viewing my blog.
-I really do hope you enjoy it.
+I welcome you with open arms into our little community.